UCL/ECON-CLUSTER/README.md

 Below is description explaining of how members of the Economics faculty can access nodes on the Computer Science's HPC Cluster.

 If you need help setting up or run into problems please contact CS support: cluster-support@cs.ucl.ac.uk.
-Outside of cluster support you make like to request additional storage etc. To do so please contact CS requests: request@cs.ucl.ac.uk.
+Outside of cluster support you make like to request additional storage etc. To do so please contact CS requests: request@cs.ucl.ac.uk or fill in the online [storage request form](http://hpc.cs.ucl.ac.uk/file_systems_storage/cluster_storage_request_form/cluster_storage_request_sent/).

 ## 1. Accessing the CS Cluster